besartelezi/how-to-write-readmes/README.md

 After they read the introduction, they need to understand what the project is and they need to be able to follow along the rest of the README.

 ## Lesson 4: The (second) First Step
-This step is an optional one, according to the project.
+This step is an optional one, depending on what type of project you're working on.
 Because once you're done with writing the intro, it's time do some research on the topic of your project.
 I'd like to explain this step by using an example.
 In the past, I created a blackjack game on Javascript.